-On October 28, 2015, the District and CIC 14 adopted a Joint Resolution Concerning the Imposition of a Regional Development Fee.
-This Joint Resolution supersedes all other resolutions imposing Regional Development Fees.
+On February 27, 2018, the District and each of the Taxing Districts adopted Amended and Restated Joint Resolutions Concerning the Imposition of Regional Development Fee.
+These Joint Resolutions supersede all other resolutions imposing Regional Development Fees.

-The Districts impose a Regional Development Fee on property within the Districts ranging from a base amount of \$0.38 to \$0.94 per square foot of a Zone Lot, as adjusted by the Construction Cost Adjustment multiplier provided by the City.
+The Districts impose a Regional Development Fee on property within the Districts ranging from a base amount of \$0.20 to \$0.50 per square foot of a Zone Lot, as adjusted by the Construction Cost Adjustment multiplier provided by the City.
 The fee is imposed to provide for the funding of certain Regional Improvements, per an agreement with the City.
-During 2017, the fees in effect ranged from \$0.36 to \$1.78.
+During 2018, the fees in effect ranged from \$0.36 to \$0.89.